reactjs/react.dev/content/docs/faq-ajax.md

 ### How can I make an AJAX call?

-You can use an AJAX library you like with React.
+You can use any AJAX library you like with React.
 Some popular ones are [Axios](https://github.com/axios/axios), [jQuery AJAX](https://api.jquery.com/jQuery.ajax/), and the browser built-in [window.fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ### Where in the component lifecycle should I make an AJAX call?